 - Student's must make an appointment with our nursing staff to initiate a walkthrough visit and for regimented future appointments to receive allergy injections.

-- Please note: EHC will not administer injections from inadequately labeled vials or that lack instructions or incomplete instructions.
+- Please note: EHC will not administer injections from inadequately labeled/mislabeled vials or that lack instructions or incomplete instructions.

 Routine vaccinations should be provided by your home physician along with your other preventive care.
 Please refer to the following to be sure you have received the recommended vaccines: http://www.cdc.gov/vaccines/adults/rec-vac/college.html .
 The health center does not have the tetanus vaccine available.
 Other vaccines can be prescribed by our physician and obtained at a local pharmacy.
 In many cases the immunization can be given at the pharmacy.
 If not, then you can make an appointment to return with the immunization to the health center and one of our nurses will administer the injection.

 Annual flu shots for all students are recommended.
-Theses are available at the local pharmacies and your home physician's office each fall.
+These are available at the local pharmacies and your home physician's office each fall.